kreuzwerker/terraform-provider-docker/website/docs/r/container.html.markdown

 ~> **Warning** The --link flag is a legacy feature of Docker.
 It may eventually be removed.
 It exposes _all_ environment variables originating from Docker to any linked containers.
 This could have serious security implications if sensitive data is stored in them.
-See [the docker documentation][linkdoc] for more details.
+See [the docker documentation](https://docs.docker.com/network/links/) for more details.

 * `hostname` - (Optional, string) Hostname of the container.
 * `domainname` - (Optional, string) Domain name of the container.